xmed-lab/AdaCon/README.md

 # AdaCon: Adaptive Contrast for Image Regression in Computer-Aided Disease Assessment

 <p align="center">
   <img src="https://github.com/XMed-Lab/AdaCon/raw/main/echonet/docs/framework_chart.PNG" width="300">
 </p>

-This is the implementation of AdaCon on the EchoNet-Dynamic Dataset for the paper "AdaCon: Adaptive Contrast for Image Regression in Computer-Aided Disease Assessment".
+This is the implementation of AdaCon on the EchoNet-Dynamic Dataset for the paper ["AdaCon: Adaptive Contrast for Image Regression in Computer-Aided Disease Assessment"](http://arxiv.org/abs/2112.11700) (IEEE TMI).

 ### Data